caseycoding/dart-bowl/README.md

 * Don't really need player objects

 Known issues:
-* Knocking down more than 10 pins in a frame doesn't throw an error
 * Errors in testing should return the api error response, also testing should be easier
 * Testing has both unit and integration test which I have mixed feelings about.
 (More bang for your buck with integration tests, but I might move their use to a determined stage in the development pipeline or use mocks underneath)
 * There is some db mutation remaining after the tests run
 * Running the tests shouldn't require the stack to be previously mounted and cause the server to restart.
-* Worthwhile to move the game logic out of app.py
+* I'd be worthwhile to move the game logic out of app.py